 If you're sitting in, say, Australia, but the bulk of your audience is from the US, then accounting for time zones is vital.
 Otherwise, if you post at a time that's 4 am on a Tuesday for your audience, then you might end up with low engagement.
 So make sure the timing of your posts isn't off and your schedule caters to different time zones.

-How frequently you post on Instagram
+How frequently you post

 Settling on a good frequency to post from your Instagram account is a delicate balance.
 You need to post enough to keep your audience engaged and keep Instagram's algorithm happy, but overposting might just annoy your followers, which is detrimental for engagement.

-How to use Instagram analytics to find the best time to post
+How to use analytics

 While you can manually try to determine the best time to post with a spreadsheet, the process is long, tedious, and you might not end up with accurate results.
 Fortunately, you can use Instagram analytics instead to reliably determine the best time to post, just like you would for Facebook.